opensource254/deployer/README.md

 At this point, Your endpoint is ready for webhooks.
 It would be a great idea to run this behind a reverse proxy and give it a domain or a subdomain like. `mydomain.com` Then on the Github webhook settings,
 1. webhook url `https://mydomain.com/<provider>`
 2. Content Type `application/json`
-The provider can be any of this * github
+The provider can be any of these
+* github
 * gitlab
 * bitbucket

 ## Debugging
 Configuration erros are logged in the error.log file.
 This file is not version controlled.